Arnon Street killings: Aftermath

-The unionist press, the Belfast Newsletter and Belfast Telegraph, condemned the killings but did not identify the killers as police.
-The Dublin-based Irish Independent wrote that "never even in the worst state of terror in the west and south has the state of affairs which now prevails in the Northern capital been experienced."
-Michael Collins sent an angry telegram to Northern Ireland Prime Minister James Craig, demanding a joint inquiry into the killings.
-No such inquiry was set up.
+The Dublin-based Irish Independent wrote that "never even in the worst state of terror in the west and south has the state of affairs which now prevails in the Northern capital been experienced".
+Michael Collins sent an angry telegram to Northern Ireland Prime Minister James Craig, demanding a joint inquiry into the killings in accordance with Clause 5 of the recently signed Craig-Collins Pact.
+No such joint inquiry took place.

 As with the McMahon killings one week earlier, it was strongly suspected that an RIC Detective Inspector, John William Nixon, operating out of the Brown Street Police barracks, had organised the attack.
 Nixon and several other policemen failed to turn up at roll call at the barracks immediately after the killings.
-According to Irish historical writer Tim Pat Coogan, "in the atmosphere of the time neither Craig nor the British could or would prosecute or investigate such men without risk of a serious backlash amongst the Specials [Special Constabulary]".
+According to Irish historical writer Tim Pat Coogan, "in the atmosphere of the time neither Craig nor the British could or would prosecute or investigate such men without risk of a serious backlash amongst the Specials Special Constabulary".
+Bishop (later Cardinal) MacRory had no doubts that a cover-up was staged in the case of the Arnon killings and stated: "I believe not a single man will be arrested".

 According to Parkinson, "the raw sectarianism of many violent acts during this period were not confined to large scale incidents such as the Arnon Street or the McMahon murders, nor indeed to any one political or religious group".
-For instance, the day before the Arnon street killings, it is believed that Catholics were responsible for throwing a grenade though the window of the house of Protestant Francis Donnelly, killing his two-year-old son Frank and mortally wounding another son, Joseph (12).
+For instance, the day before the Arnon Street killings, it is believed that Catholics were responsible for throwing a grenade through the window of the house of Protestant Francis Donnelly, killing his two-year-old son Frank and mortally wounding another son, Joseph (12).

-According to historian Robert Lynch's count, a total of 465 people died in Belfast in the conflict of 1920–22, and a further 1,091 were wounded.
-Of the dead, 159 were Protestant civilians, 258 Catholic were civilians, 35 were British forces and 12 were IRA volunteers.
+According to historian Robert Lynch's count, a total of 464 people died in Belfast between 1920 and 1922.
+A further 1,091 were wounded.
+Of the dead, 159 were Protestant civilians, 258 Catholic were civilians, 35 were British forces, and 12 were IRA volunteers.